Jon Morgan

 Lines 5a–b.
 Street address

 If the company has a physical address (not its mailing address) that differs from those in lines 4a–b, fill it in.
-If the business's physical and mailing addresses are identical, leave lines 5a–b blank.)
+If both addresses are identical, leave lines 5a–b blank.)

 Line 6.
 County and state where the principal business is located